jerryyin/scripts/kubernetes/README.md

 # - Creates new pod if none exist
 # - SSH's you into the pod

+# To start a second/third pod (for parallel work):
+~/scripts/kubernetes/interactive/connect.sh --new

 # 2. Work in the pod
 # (you're already connected)